Cooling Your Cat’s Fever to Scratch

 Clip the claws to clip the urge

 Finally, trim your cat’s claws.
-This should be done regularly whether Mittens is shredding the furniture or not, but since part of the reason cats scratch is for claw maintenance, a little trim can go a long way toward keeping that sofa presentable.
+This should be done regularly whether your kitty is shredding the furniture or not, but since part of the reason cats scratch is for claw maintenance, a little trim can go a long way toward keeping that sofa presentable.

 With a little patience and a lot of understanding, you can make your cat happier and your living room more livable (for everyone).
 Your cat’s fever to scratch is manageable!